Fl0py-ux/MFE_termites_2025/README.md

 # MFE_termites_2025
-R code employed for calculation of accumulation curves, species richness estimators and diversity indexes for my Master's Thesis.
+R code employed for the computation of accumulation curves, species richness estimators and diversity indexes for my Master's Thesis.